openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/cpp/README.md

     -o "<path>"                  Optional.
 Name of the output file(s) to save.
     -limit "<num>"               Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
     -m_det "<path>"              Required.
 Path to the Pedestrian Detection Retail model (.xml) file.
+    -at \"<type>\"                  Required.
+Architecture type for detector model: centernet, ssd or yolo.
     -m_reid "<path>"             Required.
 Path to the Pedestrian Reidentification Retail model (.xml) file.
     -l "<absolute_path>"         Optional.
 For CPU custom layers, if any.
 Absolute path to a shared library with the kernels implementation.
           Or